itresolve/pani-devops-project/README.md

 # pani-devops-project

-### This is the main document that will provide instrution about this DevOps project
+### Pani-DevOps-Project-Curriculium.docx is the main document that will provide instrution about this DevOps project, PLEASE download and follow